 6. Swiss Heritage Center at the Villa Patumbah

-Villa Patumbah is only a couple of minutes walking from the Zurich Botanical Garden in Zürich-Seefeld neighbourhood.
-It has an exhibition of construction culture inside, but my focus there is always its incredible Renaissance inspired architecture and the garden.
-The garden is open for public without admission fees.
+Villa Patumbah is only a couple of minutes walking from the Zurich Botanical Garden in the Zürich-Seefeld neighbourhood.
+It has an exhibition of construction culture inside, but my focus here is its incredible Renaissance-inspired architecture and the garden.
+The garden is open to the public without admission fees.

 Zurich’s home mountain – Uetliberg, is a part of the Albis chain and rising to 870 m.
 You can easily access it with a train from the main station or challenge yourself for a 2-hours hike to the top, with a rewarding panoramic view of the entire city and the lake.

-Last but defiantly not least, the trendy district of Zurich-West.
+Zurich-West is yet another trending neighbourhood in the city.
 The place for gathering striving artists, musicians, designers and trendsetters.
 This neighbourhood has so much character and style!
-Experience its dashing atmosphere and don’t forget to take photos on the way! :)
+Experience its dashing atmosphere, and don’t forget to take photos on the way! :)

 Some must-see places: Frau Gerolds Garten, Freitag Flagship Store, Prime Tower and Viadukt Arches.

-Finally, if you have any questions, don’t hesitate to contact me -> GET IN TOUCH.
+Finally, if you have any questions, don’t hesitate to contact us.